Application Process

 Latin is a linchpin in classical education.
 This ancient language is foundational for English language; it builds vocabulary and the study of its grammatical structure is sort of "gymnastics for the brain"!
 Here are Top 10 Reasons why the study of Latin is important.

-CDA students start taking Latin in 3rd grade and will complete Latin I (a CDA graduation requirement) by eighth grade.
+Pre-Latin begins in 3rd grade and the normal track is for students to complete Latin I, a CDA graduation requirement, by eighth grade.
 In high school, students have the option of continuing with Latin or taking Spanish I and II.

 • CDA students have been taking Latin since third grade.
 How will my child catch up?

 We have new students coming every year and most of them haven’t had Latin.
 Fourth and fifth graders receive enough review and repetition in the regular classroom that new students are able to catch up.
-We have a summer Latin camp available for grades sixth and up.
-Since Latin I is a CDA graduation requirement, it is offered for new students in grades 8th and above to take on Fridays.
+For students entering grades 6 and above, a week of Summer Latin Camp helps orient new students before the start of school.

 • If I don’t know Latin, how will I help my child?